 The community was actively in what they call “Shramdaan” means a voluntary contribution involving physical effort.
 It is a way of helping your community and contributing to help and change the environment around you for the better.
 Shramdaan has two words Shram-Labour and Daan– Contribution/Donation.
 Thus, it is a voluntary contribution which requires physical effort.

-Volunteering is the best word that describes shramdaan.
+the best word that describes shramdaan.

 Each family has to equally contribute towards the watershed efforts both manually and financially.

 In our culture, its highly common for people from socially and economically backward regions to move towards greener pastures for the sake of employment/ livelihood.
 This tendency has been largely curbed due to the community’s active participation towards watershed practise as it has provided a means of livelihood to these prospective migrants.
 This in turn somewhat lessens the pressure on larger cities due to the heavy influx of rural population looking for means of livelihood, all this while there are enough resources available within there own areas for them to sustain a decent enough livelihood.